 Structure of the Cell Membrane

-In addition, the cell membrane contains glycolipids and sterols.
+In addition to the phospholipid bilayer, the cell membrane also contains lipid molecules, particularly glycolipids and sterols.
 One important sterol is cholesterol, which regulates the fluidity of the cell membrane in animal cells.
 When there is less cholesterol, membranes become more fluid, but also more permeable to molecules.
-The amount of cholesterol in the membrane helps maintain its permeability so that the right amount of molecules can enter the cell at a time, not too many or too few.
+The amount of cholesterol in the membrane helps maintain its permeability so that the right amount of molecules can enter the cell at a time.